 Barnaby discovers Singapore

 One Nation's Barnaby Joyce is suddenly a spruiker for Singapore's economic miracle.
+As usual he needs to read the fine print.

 While celebrating One Nation's victory in Farrer at the weekend, Barnaby Joyce has been spruiking for Singapore's five decade economic miracle.
 He may not like the fine print.